Skip to content

 Displaying a Number Range

-Using the min and max attributes of the display property will show a score inside of a specified range.
+The min and max attributes define the range for the meter.
 Use the optimum attribute to define the desired number, for example, a pass mark in a test.
-But take into account that this is not supported by some browsers.
+Note that visual styling based on the optimum attribute may vary across browsers.

 <meter value="15" min="0" max="70" optimum="60"></meter>